Arthur Brooke (British Army officer)

-Sir Arthur Brooke KCB (1772 – 26 July 1843) was an Irish officer of the British Army during the French Revolutionary and Napoleonic Wars, and the Peninsular War and War of 1812.
-He rose to the rank of lieutenant-general.
+Lieutenant-General Sir Arthur Brooke, KCB (1772 – 26 July 1843) was a British Army officer who served in the French Revolutionary and Napoleonic Wars and War of 1812.

-Family
+Early life

-Brooke was the third son of Francis Brooke of Colebrooke, County Fermanagh.
+Arthur Brooke was the third son of Francis Brooke of Colebrooke, County Fermanagh.
 He was the younger brother of Sir Henry Brooke, who was created a baronet in 1822.

 Military career

 He entered the Army as an ensign in the 44th Regiment of Foot in 1792, at the commencement of the French Revolutionary Wars and served with this regiment throughout them, and the succeeding Napoleonic Wars, until the conclusion of the general peace in 1815.
 He was promoted to lieutenant in 1793, serving with the 44th Foot in Lord Moira's division in Flanders in 1794 and 1795.
 He was promoted to captain in 1795, serving with Sir Ralph Abercromby's army in the reduction of the West Indies, where his regiment remained until 1798.
 He was present throughout the Egyptian campaign of 1801.
 He was promoted to major in 1802 and lieutenant-colonel in 1804 and commanded the 44th in Malta from 1804 to 1812.

 In 1813 he was promoted to colonel, and accompanied Lord William Bentinck to the east coast of Spain.
 Brooke, as senior colonel, took command of his regiment's brigade and distinguished himself in every action against Louis-Gabriel Suchet, and particularly at the Battle of Ordal.

+War of 1812

 At the conclusion of the war with Napoleon in 1814, Brooke was gazetted a Companion of the Bath and ordered to march regiments from Bentinck's army across the south of France to Bordeaux, in order to embark at that port for an expedition against the United States of America, which was still at war with Britain since June 1812, in the War of 1812.
-The force embarked consisted of three brigades, commanded by Colonels Brooke, William Thornton and Patterson.
+The force embarked consisted of the three battalions of the 44th, 85th and 21st Foot, commanded by Lieutenant Colonels Brooke, William Thornton and William Paterson respectively.
 The Chesapeake Bay campaign expedition was under the general command of Major-General Robert Ross and the naval command on the North American Station with Vice Admiral Sir Alexander Cochrane and Rear Admiral Sir George Cockburn.

-War of 1812